 Retain Legal Counsel

 The end of intimate relationships of all types can prove to be highly contentious.
 In addition, the different laws that can come into play to protect your interests can prove to be complex.
-For these reasons, you really are best served seeking the professional assistance of a skilled, experienced attorney.
+For these reasons, you really are served seeking the professional assistance of a skilled, experienced attorney.
 This includes when you are faced with the prospect of your husband removing property from your home over your objection.

 An attorney, including a divorce lawyer, can schedule an initial consultation with you to evaluate your situation and discuss what options and strategies may be available to you.
 In addition, during such a meeting, you will be able to ask specific questions you might have regarding your particular situation.
 As a matter of practice, an attorney usually will not charge a fee for an initial consultation to discuss your case.